 Another factor is that there isn’t proper sex education.
 In Kenya, conservative attitudes and traditional values tend to be the norm and adults aren’t open to talking about sex or the idea of sex before marriage.
 This means young people don’t get the education they need to make informed sexual choices.

-They’re also not taught about contraception which makes them less likely to use them.
+They’re also not taught about contraception which makes them less likely to use it.
 The use of contraceptives can drastically reduce teen pregnancy.
 But in Kenya, contraceptive use among teens has been consistently low, increasing to just 10% in 2014 from 6% five years earlier.

 What type of support do these girls have during and after pregnancy?